 Additional activities included a “slot car tournament” for kids.
 A separate shopping area offered the opportunity for Fan Day participants to browse collectible items offered for sale at a pop-up Chevrolet shop, an assortment of Fuji Speedway goods, plus automotive parts, accessories and tools.

-News sources, photos and video courtesy of General Motors Japan, Co.
+News sources and photos courtesy of General Motors Japan, Co.
 Ltd., and Chevrolet Japan

 Story (commentary) © 2022 CarNichiWa.com